beccaepa/beccaepa.github.io/_research/2023-09-01-Inverse-Scaling.md

 <!--Abstract-->

-We present evidence for the claim that LMs may show inverse scaling, or worse task performance with increased scale.
-We’re announcing the ISP: a $100k grand prize + $150k in additional prizes for finding an important task where larger language models do *worse*.
+We present evidence for the claim that LMs may show inverse scaling, or worse task performance with increased scale, based on our previous announcement: a $100k grand prize + $150k in additional prizes for finding an important task where larger language models do *worse*.